-The Defence School Transition Aide Program provides support to children of Australian Defence School (ADF) members and their families, particularly during their transition into and out of a school on posting or during parental absences due to deployment, exercises or courses.
+The Defence School Transition Aide ( DSTA) Program provides support to students of Australian Defence (ADF) members and their families, particularly during their transition into and out of a school on posting or during parental absences due to deployment, exercises or courses.

 Trooper Theodore “Teddy” Bourne has been an important part of the DSTA program since the project’s launch in 2008.
 Teddy Bourne is enrolled as a student at Swanbourne and is officially enlisted in the Australian Army.
 He has accompanied troops from nearby Campbell Barracks on several deployments.
 The Teddy Bourne project aims to increase awareness and understanding of the challenges that the Australian Defence Force families may experience during times of deployment and family separation.

-In April, Teddy Bourne was welcomed home from deployment with a special assembly.
-He was accompanied by some of his mates from Campbell Barracks who came to talk to students about life in the army.
-We presented the army with messages of support and encouragement that our students had written to troops who are deployed.
-These messages have been received with gratitude, with many deployed members finding messages from their own children.
+Teddy Bourne has been welcomed home from deployment and was accompanied by some of his mates from Campbell Barracks who came to talk to students about life in the army.
+The soldiers were sent messages of support and encouragement from our students who had written to troops whilst on deploymentand were received with gratitude.